freckle/guides/shell-style.md

 2. Avoid `set -x`

-   Only use this if your script has no function definitions, control flow structures, or conditional expressions -- otherwise it gets too noisy.
+   This option outputs every statement before it's executed.
+Only use this if your script has no function definitions, control flow structures, or conditional expressions; otherwise it is overly noisy.

    ```sh
    # Bad